The set of solutions of random XORSAT formulae: Random -XORSAT: Definitions and notation

-Let $F_0\subseteq F$, $V_0\subseteq V$.
-The \emph{subgraph induced} by $(F_0, V_0)$ is defined as $(F_0,V_0, E_0)$ where $E_0\equiv \{(a,i)\in E:\; a \in F_0, i \in V_0\}$. \end{definition} \begin{definition} A \emph{stopping set} is a check-induced subgraph with the property that every variable node has degree larger than one with respect to the subgraph.
-The \emph{$2$-core} of $G$ is its maximal stopping set. \end{definition} Notice that the \emph{maximal} stopping set of $G$ is uniquely defined because the union of two stopping sets is a stopping set
+\begin{definition} A \emph{stopping set} is a check-induced subgraph with the property that every variable node has degree larger than one with respect to the subgraph.
+The \emph{$2$-core} of $G$ is its maximal stopping set. \end{definition} Notice that the \emph{maximal} stopping set of $G$ is uniquely defined because the union of two stopping sets is a stopping set.